 c.
-Complaint Inspections (Damages/Emergencies) (24 CFR § 982.405©)
+Complaint Inspections/Emergency Follow-Up Inspections (Emergency Inspections) (24 CFR § 982.405(c)

 CMHA will determine on a case-by-case basis whether or not a physical inspection is necessary and whether or not a physical reinspection is necessary.
 The property owner and tenant will be notified accordingly.
 If a health and safety HQS violation considered to be of an emergency nature (see Section G below) is discovered during any inspection, a physical reinspection must be conducted to verify that corrective action has been taken.
 Acceptance of property owner/tenant certifications of corrective actions with respect to non-emergency complaints are at CMHA's discretion.